 Besides creating a financial directory, another way to protect your financial affairs is to assign someone durable power of attorney for finances.
 This specifically gives him or her the legal right to make financial decisions for you if you are unable.
 You can create a durable power of attorney document with the help of a lawyer or computer software (Quicken Willmaker Plus, Rocket Lawyer and LegalZoom all receive high ratings).
 Make sure to choose someone who is trustworthy.
 If you have no friends or relatives who are appropriate, you can use a professional, such as a lawyer or accountant.

 You aren’t required to hire a lawyer to prepare a will; as long as your will meets the legal requirements of your state, it’s valid whether a lawyer drafted it or you wrote it yourself.
-Do-it-yourself will kits are widely available: Search for “online wills” or “estate planning software” online to find options (again, Quicken Willmaker Plus ranks high in ratings; click here for more information on preparing a will).
+Do-it-yourself will kits are widely available, as is estate-planning software and services (click here for more information on preparing a will).
 Reviewing your will periodically, especially after a life event such as getting divorced, getting married or having children, will keep you from unintentionally creating problems for your heirs if you were to die unexpectedly.

 A little bit of planning can ensure that your finances are taken care of even when you are not able to manage them yourself.